4:15pm

 After suffering a serious setback in South Carolina, Romney kept strongly on offense against Gingrich for more than a week, pummeling him with personal attacks and an ad campaign that has been estimated at five times the size of what Gingrich could muster.

-After seeking to remain above the fray through much of the primary season, aiming most of his criticism toward President Obama rather than his Republican rivals, Romney went directly after Gingrich through ads, robocalls and his own public statements.
+Romney had sought to remain above the fray through much of the primary season, aiming most of his criticism toward President Obama rather than his Republican rivals.
+But Romney went directly and strongly after Gingrich through ads, robocalls and his own public statements.

 Gingrich complained that Romney had been "relentlessly negative" and "blatantly dishonest."
 But he was never able to regain momentum following his poorly received performances in a pair of Florida debates last week.